j3rrryy/aiogram_bot_template/README.md

 - Create Telegram bot in [@BotFather](https://t.me/BotFather) and receive token
 - Create `.env` file with variables as in the `examples/.env.example`
+- Install the latest versions of the required packages
+- Freeze the installed package versions to `requirements.txt`

 ### :rocket: Start